kiwenlau/hadoop-cluster-docker/README.md

 - install serf: serf is an distributed cluster membership management tool, which can recognize all nodes of the Hadoop cluster
 - install dnsmasq: dnsmasq is a lightweight dns server, which can provide domain name resolution service for the Hadoop Cluster

 When containers start, the IP address of master node will passed to all slaves node.
 Serf will start when the containers start.
 Serf agents on all slaves node will recognize the master node because they know the IP address of master node.
 Then the serf agent on master node will recognize all slave nodes.
 Serf agents on all nodes will communicate with each other, so everyone will know everyone after a while.
 When serf agent recognize new node, it will reconfigure the dnsmasq and restart it.
 Eventually, dnsmasq will be able to provide domain name resolution service for all nodes of the Hadoop Cluster.
-However, the setup jobs for serf and dnsmasq will cause more time when node number increases.
+However, the startup jobs for serf and dnsmasq will cause more time when node number increases.
 Thus, when you want run more nodes, you have to verify whether serf agent have found all nodes and whether dnsmasq can resolve all nodes before you start hadoop.
 Using serf and dnsmasq to solve FQDN problem is proposed by SequenceIQ, which is startup company focusing on runing Hadoop on Docker.
 You can read this [slide](http://www.slideshare.net/JanosMatyas/docker-based-hadoop-provisioning) for more details.

 #####hadoop-base